 1.3 The council is required to publish this data on its own website and on a dedicated government website annually.
-The salary data for this year is based on the mandatory snapshot date of 31st March 2021 and needs to be published by 30th March 2022.
+The salary data for this year is based on the mandatory snapshot date of 31st March 2022 with a publication deadline of 30th March 2023.

-The HR Senior Specialist completed the review of our data during February 2022 which was followed by a report to the Corporate Leadership Team.
-The council's data was then uploaded to the government's website (click here) and the Council's website (click here) during March 2020.
+The HR Senior Specialist completed the review of our data during February 2023 which was followed by a report to the Corporate Leadership Team.
+The council's data was then uploaded to the government's website (click here) and the Council's website (click here) during March 2023.

 - 1.4 While the Council must upload data onto the government website in a standardised template, we can choose how to publish our data on our website.
-In order to make the data both accessible and understandable, the council has published an accompanying narrative and highlighted key elements in a co-ordinated press release. - 1.5 This is the fifth year that reporting gender pay gap data has been mandatory so we are able to make some comparisons with our previous results. - The gender pay gap is different to equal pay.
+In order to make the data both accessible and understandable, the council has published an accompanying narrative. - 1.5 This is the sixth year that reporting gender pay gap data has been mandatory so we are able to make some comparisons with our previous results. - The gender pay gap is different to equal pay.
 The gender pay gap is a measure of the difference between the average earnings of men and women across an organisation.
-Equal pay relates to men and women receiving equal pay for equal work, which has been a legal requirement for nearly 50 years.
+Equal pay relates to men and women receiving equal pay for equal work, which has been a legal requirement for 50 years.
 The council is, of course, committed to diversity and equality of opportunity.
 Policies and procedures, such as the Recruitment and Selection policy and the job evaluation process, ensure we remunerate employees fairly and equally.